evanjhopkins/runbinder/README.md

 `remove` deletes the registration, not the YAML file or task-output log.
 Existing run history remains in local storage until `runbinder nuke`.

+`run` executes the registered snapshot even when the task is disabled.
+It does not apply the scheduler's overlap guard, so an immediate run can overlap a scheduled run.

 ## Operating the service

 Run in the background for normal use: